checkout/checkout-3ds-sdk-ios/README.md

 #### Code snippet

-1- Creates an instance of `ThreeDS2Service` through which the 3DS Requestor App can create a transaction object to get the `authenticationRequestParameters` that are required to perform a challenge:
+1. Creates an instance of `ThreeDS2Service` through which the 3DS Requestor App can create a transaction object to get the `authenticationRequestParameters` that are required to perform a challenge:

 ```swift
    private var transaction: Transaction?
    private var standalone3DSService: ThreeDS2Service?
 ````

-2-Initialize the SDK with your preferred user interface options:
+2. Initialize the SDK with your preferred user interface options:

 - `scheme` can be set only as `visa` and `mastercard` in lower case string.